5 Best Natural Sugar Substitutes

 Stevia is a plant whose leaves have a natural sweet taste and medicinal properties.
 It has no calories and it doesn’t increase blood sugar levels or cause dental cavities.
 Stevia is available as a powder or concentrated liquid.
 Stevia prevents the growth of bacteria and other infectious organisms.
 It’s also good as an antiseptic mouthwash, improves digestion, and helps strengthen the heart and vascular system.
 When you buy stevia products look for a minimum of additives in the product, or just add a fresh leaves to a cup of tea.
 You can also make an extract by adding 1 cup of warm water to 1/3 cup fresh finely chopped stevia leaves.
 Infuse it for 24 hours, strain into a clean bottle, refrigerate and use to sweeten drinks.
 Use it within 1 month.

 Although honey mostly contains simple sugars and water, it has many medicinal properties, including the ability to help heal skin wounds when applied topically, and colon ulcers.
 It is a healthier option due to its levels of vitamins, minerals and enzymes.
 It also has antibiotic properties and it is rich in antioxidants, making it effective at fighting respiratory infections.
 Especially good is Manuka honey that contains unique antibacterial and antiseptic compounds that are helpful for stomach ulcers, colds and coughs.
 Also unrefined honey, which is rich in pollen, can relieve the symptoms of seasonal allergies.
 Unpasteurized and unfiltered honey is the most nutritious.
 Store away from light at a room temperature to retain its properties.
 You can use honey as a simple cough syrup which is rich in vitamin C: combine 1 tsp. of honey with a little bit of lemon juice and grated fresh ginger.
 If you love honey, read my article 13 ways to use honey for your health.
+Raw honey is a true superfood that is also featured in my Natural Health Revolution Program, a program that will help you to achieve your health, nutrition or weight loss goals.

 3. Maple Syrup